ZapoVerde/RoboSmith/docs/architecture/RoboSmith_spec.md

 - **Implementation:** A singleton class `ApiPoolManager` instantiated in the Extension Host.
 - **Configuration:** It MUST load its roster of keys from the `SecureStorageService`.
 - **Interface:** It will expose a primary method, `execute(workOrder: WorkOrder): Promise<Result>`, which will contain the "failover-driven round-robin" logic for economic viability and robustness.
+- **Core Responsibility (Observability):** The `ApiPoolManager` is **also** responsible for logging every API call.
+It MUST create a durable, auditable `AiCallLog` file (capturing the request, response, token usage, and latency) for every transaction.
+This logging is a prerequisite for the "AI Call Inspector" feature.

 #### 3.3.2.
 Git Worktree Isolation & Management

 - **Authoritative Document:** The entire operational logic is defined in `docs/GitWorktree_System.md`.
 The implementation MUST adhere strictly to this design.
 - **Implementation:** A singleton class `GitWorktreeManager` will be instantiated.
 - **Key Responsibilities:** Creating/removing worktrees in response to the user's navigation choices, running the proactive conflict scan, and managing the FIFO queue for conflicting tasks.
-- **State Persistence:** The service MUST use the `vscode.ExtensionContext.globalState` API to persist its list of active sessions.
-This enables it to recover its state after a restart and perform reconciliation to prevent "zombie" or "ghost" worktrees.
+- **State Persistence:** The service MUST use the `vscode.ExtensionContext.globalState` API to persist a *lightweight pointer map* of its active sessions (e.g., branch name and status).
+The session's heavy state (the `ExecutionPayload`) is committed to the Git branch itself, as defined in `docs/architecture/Durable_Session_Persistence.md`.
+This enables the system to recover its state after a restart and perform reconciliation.

+---

 #### 3.3.3.
 The Integration Panel